« Go Back

 The programme develops your knowledge and skills over two years, enabling you to progress to higher education studies.
 In both practical and theoretical settings, you will study advanced concepts in government, discipline, physical preparation, leadership, law, citizenship, command and control, and fitness testing.

-You will need to complete an interview and screening test in maths and English.
-The entry requirements are for the majority of your GCSE grades to be between 9-6, including English and Maths.
+The entry requirements are for the majority of your GCSE grades to be between 9-5, including English and Maths.
 Students should have a clear target for further study at university.

-Any achievements in BTEC Public Services qualifications at Level 2 will only be considered if at Distinction grade.
+Any achievements in BTEC Public Services qualifications at Level 2 will only be considered if at Merit or Distinction grade.

 You are expected to maintain high standards of discipline, punctuality and attendance.
-It is essential that you work to the deadlines set or you risk the chance of not achieving your programme of study.
+It is essential that you work to the deadlines set or you risk not achieving your programme of study.

 Practical sessions are compulsory, so you must be physically able to